siddx78-spec/how-to-clean-install-windows-or-boot-linux-iso-without-usb/README.md

 echo.
 THE END. pausing so that you can look at the execution log. pause
 ```

+## step 3 run the batch file

+that's it.
+now reboot and enjoy

 ## note for guys who have dual boot.
 technically for your laptop to recognize the grubx64.efi , it needs to be placed at